telefonicaid/fiware-glancesync/README.rst

 Unit tests with Docker execution
 ________________________________
-Skuld unit tests can be executed by docker.
-To do that, firtly it is required to create the docker image, with the following command:
+Glancesync unit tests can be executed by docker.
+To do that, firstly it is required to create the docker image, with the following command:

 .. code::

-    docker build -t fiware-glancesync-build -f docker/Dockerfile_build docker
+    docker build -t fiware-glancesync-build -f docker/UnitTests/Dockerfile docker

-Once the fiware-skuld-build image is created, we can run it by:
+Once the fiware-glancesync-build image is created, we can run it by:

 .. code::